• Skip to primary navigation

 These cookies can be iced but I find the chocolate chips add visual appeal as well as an extra touch of sweetness and therefore make the icing unnecessary.

-If you try this recipe I hope you'll find that it's still possible to bake healthier cut-out sugar cookies that still taste delicious!
-If you have kids have them join you in the kitchen and help you bake these cookies.
+If you have kids, have them join you in the kitchen and help you bake these cookies.
 Mine always have so much fun cutting out the shapes.

 If you like using quinoa flour in your baked goods you may want to take a peek at these Quinoa Chocolate Chip Cookies and these Banana Chocolate Chip Muffins.